Supercapacitor: Electrodes for hybrid capacitors

+Table: Comparative performance of hybrid supercapacitors.

+Sustainability and policy

+Closed-loop recycling recovers 92% of activated carbon from spent electrodes, reducing reliance on critical materials like cobalt.
+The U.S. Department of Energy's Critical Material Innovation Program funds research into graphene-carbon nanotube hybrids, aiming to reduce production costs by 40% by 2030.

 Composite electrodes

 Composite electrodes for hybrid-type supercapacitors are constructed from carbon-based material with incorporated or deposited pseudocapacitive active materials like metal oxides and conducting polymers.
 As of 2013 most research for supercapacitors explores composite electrodes.
 CNTs give a backbone for a homogeneous distribution of metal oxide or electrically conducting polymers (ECPs), producing good pseudocapacitance and good double-layer capacitance.
 These electrodes achieve higher capacitances than either pure carbon or pure metal oxide or polymer-based electrodes.
 This is attributed to the accessibility of the nanotubes' tangled mat structure, which allows a uniform coating of pseudocapacitive materials and three-dimensional charge distribution.
-The process to anchor pseudocapacitve materials usually uses a hydrothermal process.
+The process to anchor pseudocapactive materials usually uses a hydrothermal process.
 However, a recent researcher, Li et al., from the University of Delaware found a facile and scalable approach to precipitate MnO2 on a SWNT film to make an organic-electrolyte based supercapacitor.

 Another way to enhance CNT electrodes is by doping with a pseudocapacitive dopant as in lithium-ion capacitors.
 In this case the relatively small lithium atoms intercalate between the layers of carbon.
 The anode is made of lithium-doped carbon, which enables lower negative potential with a cathode made of activated carbon.
 This results in a larger voltage of 3.8-4 V that prevents electrolyte oxidation.
 As of 2007 they had achieved capacitance of 550 F/g. and reach a specific energy up to 14 Wh/kg (50.4 kJ/kg).